microsoft-search/pnp-modern-search/docs/extensibility/index.md

 - You library **manifest ID** must be registered in the Web Part where you want to use the extension.

 !!! important "SPFx version"
-    The SPFx library project must use the same SPFx version as the main solution (currently `1.15.2`).
+    The SPFx library project must use the same SPFx version as the main solution (check source code for current version).
 Owherwise you may face issues at build time.
 See [GitHub issue #1893](https://github.com/microsoft-search/pnp-modern-search/issues/1893)

 ### Supported extensions